Learn how to play Arthur’s Theme on one acoustic guitar!

-The video lesson contain an electric solo, this was originally played on saxophone.
-Learning solos played on other instruments than guitar is a great idea as you’ll learn different ways to phrase.
+The video lesson contains an electric guitar solo.
+This was originally played on saxophone.
+Learning solos played on instruments other than the guitar is a great idea as you’ll learn new ways to phrase.

-You get all the TAB, including the solo when you take the Master Guitar Course.
+You get all the TAB, including for the full solo when you take the master course.

 The genius chord progression of ‘Arthur’s Theme’ takes you from C major to A major using the cycle of 4th.

-That’s one seriously long series of “up a fourth” movements!
+That’s one seriously long series of ‘up a 4th’ movements!

 Arthur’s Theme use Lydian

-During the Chorus we also see a III chord which has been modified into a 7sus4, this means the chord is neither major nor minor and the tension remains of where we are in the key.
+During the chorus, we also see a III chord which has been modified into a 7sus4.
+This means the chord is neither major nor minor and the mystery remains of where we are in the key.

-During the Master Guitar Course you’ll learn all about these type of chord movements, the modes and how to use them when you arrange or improvise, be it on one acoustic guitar or on electric in a band.
+During the master course, you’ll learn all about these type of chord movements, the modes and how to use them when you arrange or improvise, be it on one acoustic guitar or when playing the electric guitar in a band.